weinsteinlab/OpenMM-Slurm-Ensemble/README.md

 *  VMD,
 *  several python libraries

-In this section, we describe how to setup your environment to use these installations.

-That's it--if everything went correctly, all dependencies needed for this workflow should now be available!

 # Pre-workflow setup

 **Note:** you can skip the pre-workflow setup if you are just running the test system found in this repository.